juaniten/fronius-datamanager-monitor/README.md

 # Fronius Datamanager Logger and Monitor

-This repository contains a Docker Compose stack designed to capture real-time photovoltaic (PV) production data from a Fronius inverter with Datamanager.
+This repository contains a Docker Compose stack designed to capture real-time photovoltaic (PV) production data from a Fronius inverter capable of using SolarAPI v.1.
 The stack consists of two services:

 - **Telegraf**: An agent that listens for push calls from the inverter through an exposed HTTP endpoint.
 - **InfluxDB**: A database that stores the PV production data for analysis and monitoring.

+Additionally, the Fronius inverter uses the **SolarAPI v1 - CurrentData - PowerFlow** to push energy flow data to Telegraf.
+This service sends JSON-formatted data which includes real-time information about power production, consumption, grid import/export, and more.

 ## Table of Contents